MrMineDe/dwmstatus/README.md

 ### Pros
 - all scripts are only limited to the speed of the script / other blocks dont have to wait if a block is slow
 - Can use refreshrate under 1 sec, or 1,5. however you want
+- Added ability to hide delimiters if the output of a command is nothing
 ### Cons
 - Not tested on BSD
 - Doesnt have clickability nor kill signal reloads build in yet ( see upcoming )